logicappsio/CustomAPIs/AzureResourceManager/README.md

 ![](./images/RedirectUrl.PNG "RedirectURL")

-Once you have successfully set up your AAD application, head on to the [PowerApps Portal](https://web.powerapps.com)

-Navigate to the Connections tab, click on __Add a connection__ in the top right corner and then click on the __Add a Custom API__
+Once you have successfully set up your AAD application, head on to the [PowerApps Portal](https://web.powerapps.com) and navigate to the Connections tab, click on __Add a connection__ in the top right corner and then click on the __Add a Custom API__ button

 ![](./images/CreateNewConnection.PNG "Create Custom API")

 ![](./images/ConnectToCustomAPI.PNG "Create Custom API")

-Upload the ARM Swagger file, that you get from [here](./AzureResourceManager.json)
+Upload the ARM Swagger file, which is available [here](./AzureResourceManager.json)

 ![](./images/CreateCustom.PNG "Create Custom API")